Haglund deformity: Causes, diagnosis & treatment by foot specialist

 Stabilizing the Achilles tendon

 If the enthesis of the Achilles tendon is severely damaged or degenerated, the Achilles tendon will also need to be treated.
-The damaged areas of the Achilles tendon are removed and the healthy sections reinforced with sutures.
+The damaged areas of the Achilles tendon are removed and the healthy sections are reinforced with sutures.
 Even spurs on the Achilles tendon enthesis require sutures: these are very difficult to treat through surgery.
 It requires detaching part of the Achilles tendon enthesis and reattaching it after the spur has been removed.
-Suture anchors are used for this and the tendon sutured tight above this.
+Suture anchors are used for this and the tendon is sutured tight above this.